What is API Governance? 8 API Governance Best Practices | digitalML

 There’s two parts to this best practice.
 The first is that if your APIs are held as abstracted Designs instead of code, with the technical details (e.g. payloads, parameters, and headers) held in associated Specification(s), applying governance rules becomes much easier to both bake-in and apply throughout the lifecycle (see later best practices for more on these).

-The second is that if they are held as part of a holistic catalog, with complexities that come with a mature program captured also such as:
+The second is that if they are held as part of a holistic catalog.
+This type of catalog unifies all your APIs across different patterns, platforms, and lifecycle stages.
+A holistic catalog also captures and manages complexities that come with a mature API program:

 • provider/consumer dependencies and lineage

-… while also properly organized and classified, it’s much easier to visualize and rationalize your APIs.
+… while also properly organized and classified, making it much easier to rationalize your API landscape.
 You gain insight and control into where they are, who owns them, who’s using them, where the flow of data is etc. Obviously, this is particularly helpful for the regulatory aspect of API governance we discussed earlier.

-Many large enterprises either have, or are working to build, information models (known as canonical models in the SOA days).
-Planning, designing, and building your API methods off a model is recommended because by doing so you are using approved model objects and resources which standardize enterprise information in predetermined structures.
+Many large enterprises either have, or are working to move away from large clunky canonical models in API development.
+Instead, they’re adopting domain models of reusable data components to build in data consistency especially in the APIs’ payloads. in the SOA days).
+Developing APIs in this way is recommended because you are using approved model objects and resources which standardize enterprise information in predetermined structures.
 This helps with API governance at speed as it’s increasing standardization and reusability of your APIs, while bypassing the slow process of developers having to constantly define common structures over and over.

 6. Apply governance at all stages of the API lifecycle

 API governance has traditionally had the tendency to cause roadblocks in development – when things have been overlooked early on but become a bigger issue later in the process.
-If you can ensure your API governance rules are applied at all stages of the lifecycle – i.e. throughout Plan, Design, Build, and Run – you’re going to prevent these roadblocks and help speed up development.
-You’ll also be ensuring the outputs are all properly standardized and reliable.
+If you can ensure your API governance rules are applied at all stages of the lifecycle – especially if you’re shifting left to focus more on Plan, Design, Build, and Run – you’re going to prevent these roadblocks and help speed up time and volume to market, without sacrificing API quality.

 7. Implement robust API versioning

-APIs often need extending and/or modifying, or sometimes deprecating, and versioning is therefore crucial to keeping track of this.
-It’s important to apply your governance rules to ALL the versions, to ensure they’re all standardized and properly documented.
+APIs often need extending and/or modifying, or sometimes deprecating, and API versioning is therefore crucial to keeping track of this.
+It’s important to align all versions to your governance model and guardrails.

 Governance can also help determine if a change is backward compatible or not, so it may be possible to enforce major version change if an API version is not backward compatible, and therefore prevent breakage when deployed and used by applications.
 Supporting major, minor, and patch versioning is best practice here.